truonngg/TreeMind/README.md

-reak in thtrajec# TreeMind - AI-Powered Journaling Companion
+## TreeMind - AI-Powered Journaling Companion

 A private, empathetic, and intelligent journaling companion that makes self-reflection a seamless and insightful daily habit.
 Built with Next.js 14, TypeScript, and a privacy-first architecture that keeps your thoughts secure on your device.